roih20/book-api/README.md

 ## Features

-- Pagination to handle large result sets.
+- Pagination for handling large result sets.
 - Search function with filtering by type and sorting by relevance or date.
 - Bookmarking system that saves selected books to local storage.